-- Upgrade and improve exteriors of buildings - Landscape improvements to the entrance with new signage (as needed) - ADA regulations met - Upgrade sidewalks, dumpster surrounds and landscaping.
+- Landscape improvements to the entrance with new signage (as needed) - ADA regulations met - Upgrade sidewalks, dumpster surrounds and landscaping.

 17. STATISTICAL AREA: Meriwether County, GA HUD Metro FMR Area (2013)

 A state map, an area map and a map illustrating the site neighborhood are on the following pages.